lunduniversity/introprog-scalalib/README.md

 Areas currently in scope of this library:

-* Simple 2D graphics for single-threaded game programming with explicit game loop.
+* Simple pixel-based 2D graphics for single-threaded game programming with explicit game loop.
-* Simple IO.
+* Simple blocking IO that hides the underlying complication of releasing resources etc.
-* Simple, modal GUI dialogs.
+* Simple modal GUI dialogs that blocks while waiting for user response.